 Structure: The examination is conducted in the format of an Objective Structured Clinical Examination (OSCE).

-Timing: Candidates are required to take this examination upon the completion of all preceding MRCEM assessments and as they approach the conclusion of their Specialty Training (ST6).
+Timing: Candidates must take this exam after finishing all previous MRCEM assessments.
+They should do this as they near the end of their Specialty Training (ST6).

 Key Features of the FRCEM Examination System